 In its 2017 report, travel agent Ctrip predicted that there would be six million outbound flights over the Chinese New Year period.
 That’s still dwarfed by domestic land journeys, but it was the highest on record.
 Ctrip cited the most popular destinations as Thailand and Vietnam in Southeast Asia, plus Japan and further afield to the US and Australia.

-It’s a pattern that Patrick Yu, general manager of airport service delivery at Cathay Pacific, has observed with mainland Chinese passengers transiting through Hong Kong over Chinese New Year.
-‘People in China get more leave for the holiday, so there is a trend for more long-haul travel, which includes Australia and the US, as well as destinations across Southeast Asia – and to Hong Kong, too,’ he says.
+It’s a pattern that Patrick Yu, general manager of airport service delivery at Cathay Pacific, has observed with passengers from the Chinese mainland transiting through Hong Kong over Chinese New Year.
+‘People on the Chinese mainland get more leave for the holiday, so there is a trend for more long-haul travel, which includes Australia and the US, as well as destinations across Southeast Asia – and to Hong Kong, too,’ he says.

 Hong Kong has its own annual exodus, with an increased number of outbound trips over the holiday (which runs over 16-19 February in the city).
 Yu adds: ‘Chinese New Year is a very special time for Chinese people in Hong Kong, so it will be extremely busy for Cathay Pacific and Hong Kong International Airport.
 A busy time like this is the best time for an airline to prove how capable it is in terms of operational reliability and service standards.’

-Yu says the travel patterns for Hongkongers making the most of the New Year holiday differ slightly from mainland China.
+Yu says the travel patterns for Hongkongers making the most of the New Year holiday differ slightly from the Chinese mainland.
 ‘The busiest time during the peak period is actually two to three days before Chinese New Year in Hong Kong and after the first day of Chinese New Year.
 The tradition is to stay at home for the first day of the new year, but that has been changing because people treasure public holidays more than tradition these days.’

 The figures back it up, as Henry Lau, assistant manager baggage services, outlines.
-‘During the Chinese New Year peak last year the number of bags handled for Cathay Pacific and Cathay Dragon flights at Hong Kong International Airport soared from the daily average of around 45,000 a day to more than 55,900 on the busiest day.’
+‘During the Chinese New Year peak last year the number of bags handled for Cathay flights at Hong Kong International Airport soared from the daily average of around 45,000 a day to more than 55,900 on the busiest day.’

 Yu says: ‘In terms of manpower our team will be fully geared up for the peak.
 Preparation actually started a long time ago and we work with all the departments across the airlines.’